 Groundwater withdrawals from the shallow Kirkwood-Cohansey aquifer system causes a reduction in base flow in the streams in the study area.
 Groundwater flow that normally discharges to surface-water features under non-withdrawal conditions is diverted to supply wells.
 Results from stress periods 64, 73, 77, 80, and 87, which simulate monthly recharge conditions similar to November 2001, August 2002, December 2002, March 2003 and October 2003, respectively, are examined in detail to illustrate how the flow system responds to these conditions.
-Stress period 64 (November 2001 recharge) is a time of zero recharge following two months of low recharge, Stress period 73 (August 2002 recharge) is a month of slightly low recharge following four months of low recharge, and stress period 77 (December 2002 recharge) is a month of high recharge preceded by two months of high recharge.
+Stress period 64 (November 2001 recharge) is a time of zero recharge following two months of low recharge.
+Stress period 73 (August 2002 recharge) is a month of slightly low recharge following four months of low recharge, and stress period 77 (December 2002 recharge) is a month of high recharge preceded by two months of high recharge.
 Stress period 80 (March 2003 recharge) is a month of slightly high recharge following five months of high recharge, and stress period 87 (October 2003 recharge) has average recharge proceeded by three months of low to average recharge in the study area.
-The following discussion examines simulations of three different withdrawal conditions and their effect on base-flow values at streamflow-gaging stations on streams that drain into the Barnegat Bay–Little Egg Harbor estuary or Great Bay.
+The following discussion examines simulations of three different withdrawal conditions and their effect on base-flow values at streamflow-gaging stations on streams that drain into the Barnegat Bay-Little Egg Harbor estuary or Great Bay.

 The effects of seasonal changes in recharge to, and groundwater withdrawals from, the groundwater flow system is evaluated by examining water levels in the major confined aquifers in the Ocean County study area for August 2002 and March 2003 recharge conditions.
-May 2002 to August 2002 is a period with low simulated water levels and base flow, in part due to average estimated monthly groundwater recharge of 0.9 inches.
-Evapotranspiration is high and groundwater withdrawals typically increase during the summer; and groundwater levels usually reach the lowest point of the year in late summer or early fall.
+May 2002 to August 2002 is a period with low simulated water levels and base flow, in part due to average estimated monthly groundwater recharge of 0.9 inch.
+Evapotranspiration is high and groundwater withdrawals typically increase during the summer; groundwater levels usually reach the lowest point of the year in late summer or early fall.
 Evapotranspiration decreases from October through March due to cooler temperatures and diminished plant growth and respiration.
 As a result, March 2003 is a period with relatively high water levels and base flow.
 The average estimated monthly groundwater recharge for October 2002 through March 2003 is 2.7 inches (table 9), nearly double the average estimated monthly recharge of 1.4 inches for 2000 through 2003 in the Ocean County study area.
 Stress period 73 (August 2002 recharge) and stress period 80 (March 2003 recharge) represent contrasts in recharge and withdrawals during the simulation period (fig. 16) and are used in the following discussion to illustrate the response of water levels to these conditions.

 No-Withdrawal Conditions